Silent boot in Arch Linux with Plymouth

 Configuring mkinitcpio Hooks

-array is the most important setting in the file.
+The HOOKS array is the most important setting in the file.
 Hooks are small scripts which describe what will be added to the image.
-They are executed in the order they exist in the HOOKS
+They are executed in the order they exist in the HOOKS array of the configuration file.

-The default Arch Linux HOOKS
+The default Arch Linux HOOKS configuration is:

 HOOKS=(base udev autodetect microcode modconf kms keyboard keymap consolefont block filesystems fsck)

 The mkinitcpio documentation provides detailed information about common hooks and their usage.
-To suppress fsck
+To suppress fsck messages during boot, the system can be configured to use systemd for root filesystem checking instead of the traditional fsck hook.

-This will be the new HOOKS configuration using systemd
+This will be the new HOOKS configuration using systemd:

 HOOKS=(systemd autodetect microcode modconf kms keyboard sd-vconsole block filesystems)

-After modifying the configuration, regenerate the initramfs
+After modifying the configuration, regenerate the initramfs with:

 sudo mkinitcpio -P